 Book awards are a great way to find new reads from authors you may not have heard about, and also provide an easy way to distinguish, with so many new books coming out all the time, which books you might choose over others.
 The longlists, shortlists and eventual winners of these awards provide booklovers with a veritable feast of fantastic reading options.

 While literary awards like the Miles Franklin Award, The Prime Minister’s Literary Awards, The Premiers’ Book Awards, and the Stella Awards all showcase incredible literary talent, these awards often have a strong focus on literary fiction.
 While the books on these lists are no doubt worthy of literary acclaim, literary fiction isn’t everyone’s cup of tea.

-So if you’re looking for ways to find what the best new books are in your own favourite genre, I proudly present five book awards to follow if you’re not a literary fiction reader.
+So if you’re looking for ways to find what the best new books are in your own favourite genre, I proudly present six book awards to follow if you’re not a literary fiction reader.